5 Ways Accepting Credit Cards Can Help Small Businesses

 1. Decrease Transaction Time

 Customers don’t like dealing with cash.
-Accepting credit cards can cut transaction times down to seconds, benefitting both the customer and the merchant.
+Accepting credit cards can cut transaction times down to seconds, benefiting both the customer and the merchant.
 Merchants can offer more efficient customer service and customers will appreciate shorter waiting times.
-In fact, 70% of consumers are less likely to return to a store if they experience long waiting times.
+In fact, 70% of consumers express disinterest in returning to a store if they experienced long waiting times during their initial visit.

 2. Boost Sales

-The value of cash is concrete, but credit cards offer much more flexibility.
-According to a CreditCards.com survey, 5 out of 6 Americans admit to making impulse buys.
+Cash carries concrete value, but credit cards offer much more flexibility.
+According to a CreditCards.com survey, 5 out of 6 Americans admit to making impulse purchases.
 In fact, consumers spend 12-18% more with credit cards than cash.
-Merchants that accept credit cards can increase sales since consumers tend to be more relaxed with credit budgets than cash payments.
+Merchants that accept credit cards can increase sales since consumers tend to relax their credit budgets more readily than their cash payments.
 Credit card payments also allow businesses to sell products online, giving customers the freedom to shop and purchase inventory at any time, from any location.
 Online stores can greatly increase transaction amounts and boost sales for a small business.

 3. Increase Security

-Processing credit cards is quicker and more secure with a merchant services provider.
+A merchant services provider speeds up the credit card transaction process and provides enhanced security.
 Advanced technology such as encryption and tokenization keeps card data and customer account information protected.
-In addition, merchants can virtually process credit cards with ease and rest assured that data will remain safe from hackers or other fraudulent activity.
+In addition, merchants can virtually process credit cards with ease and rest assured that data will remain safe from hackers and fraudulent activity.

 4. Grow Customer Market

 Capturing only cash payments limits businesses to a smaller available market.
 According to Federal Reserve data, 72% of consumers have at least one credit card.
 When merchants accept credit cards, they open their doors to a much wider customer market.
 Accepting credit cards also adds more credibility to your business.
-Simply being able to display credit card logos at your business or on your website helps build trust with prospective customers, and can encourage them to do business with your company.
+Simply displaying credit card logos at your store or on your website helps build trust with prospective customers, and can encourage them to do business with your company.

 5. Save Time and Money